PioneersHub/conference/docs/committees/index.md

+---
+icon: fontawesome/solid/people-group
+---
-# :fontawesome-solid-users-gear: Committees - General Information
+# :fontawesome-solid-people-group: Committees - General Information

 The committees are the driving force behind the conference, responsible for shaping its many facets.
 We’re seeking passionate individuals who want to contribute to its success.